-De-Carbonizing of Electricity
+Decarbonizing of Electricity

 Cement plants require large amounts of electricity to grind raw materials and clinker in the manufacturing process.
 Obtaining renewable electricity from the power provider results in significant reductions in CO2 emissions for society.
-In 2022, MidAmerican Energy provided 88.5% of the power for the Davenport plant from renewable electricity.
+In 2022, MidAmerican Energy provided 100% of the power for the Davenport plant from renewable electricity and are currently working to supply their customers with updated values for 2023.
 MidAmerican Energy is further investing in renewable energy, such as wind and solar generation, forecasting to reach their goal of providing 100% renewable energy.